 A Bill to make provision about the freezing and seizing of assets belonging to states or organisations who sponsor or perpetrate acts of terrorism for the purposes of enabling compensation to be paid to the British victims of such terrorism; to provide a definition of British victims for the purpose of eligibility for such compensation; and for connected purposes.

-This bill would allow the government to freeze and seize assets owned by states or organisations that sponsor or carry out terrorism, with the aim of paying compensation to British victims.
-It also provides a definition of who counts as a British victim for eligibility and sets out related provisions.
+This Bill would allow the UK to freeze or seize assets owned by states or organisations that sponsor or perpetrate terrorism, with the money used to compensate British victims.
+It also defines who counts as a British victim for eligibility.
+The measure originated in the House of Commons and is currently at its second reading, sponsored by Andrew Rosindell.

 Generated 21 February 2026